textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

 I have.
 Or what time I have left, I should say, as my priority is functionality over beauty.

+## Resources used

+ - I'm using expo dev for rapid prototyping https://expo.dev/

 ## Thoughts on a bonus challenge